 Basic molecular mechanisms of carcinogenesis, embryogenesis and cell metabolism, DNA and protein chemistry, biotechnology and its impact.
 Includes a survey of state-of-the-art laboratory techniques used in molecular biology.
 Three lectures, three laboratory hours each week.
-Prerequisite: CHEM 241 or Permission.
+Prerequisite: BIOL 251.